 Oxfam is working with communities to prevent the spread of the Ebola virus as well as responding to help those displaced by violence and other on-going crises in the country.

 Oxfam is helping local communities by constructing latrines and digging boreholes to provide clean safe water.
 Photo: Diana Zeyneb Alhindawi/Oxfam

 Emergency food, water and sanitation: Oxfam's response

 Oxfam has been working in DRC since 1961.
-In the last year, we helped 1.3 million people across the country with emergency humanitarian assistance and long term work to improve their lives.
-Our priority is to provide clean water and sanitation facilities to displaced people and hosting communities.
+We are providing emergency humanitarian assistance and working to improve their lives in the long term.
+Our priority is to provide clean water and sanitation facilities to displaced people and host communities.

-Our Ebola response is focussed on public health promotion and supporting community lead solutions to help prevent the spread of the deadly disease.
-We are also providing safe, clean water in affected communities and improving the infrastructures of health centres, installing handwashing and water chlorination points, as well as showers and latrines.
-Since the outbreak began, we have reached more than 600,000 people.
+Our Ebola response is focussed on public health promotion and supporting community-led solutions to help prevent the spread of the deadly disease.
+We are also providing safe, clean water in affected communities and improving the infrastructures of health centers, installing hand-washing and water chlorination points, as well as showers and latrines.
+Since the outbreak began, we have reached more than 750,000 people.

 With your help we can save more lives today.